fdisk -l

-A filesystem is an organization of data and metadata on storage device.
+A filesystem is an organization of data and metadata on the storage device.
 If you want to access any files in unix-like OS, the filesystem has to be mounted where the file resides.
-Well know linux filesystems are Ext, Ext2, Ext3, Ex4, BtrFS, ReiserFS, ZFS, XFS, JFS and Swap.
+The well-know Linux filesystems are Ext, Ext2, Ext3, Ex4, BtrFS, ReiserFS, ZFS, XFS, JFS and Swap.

 Let's create a partition on Linux, create a filesystem and learn how to mount that filesystem.

 Before creating make sure that you should have free cylinders.
 You can check by using the following command: